 Yes, Very big yes…. you can Charge your electrical devices at Every settlement except High camp.
 Although, at High camp, you can charge from the solar battery which is payable.
 They will charge some money to charge your electrical devices.

 Mardi Himal trek is a tea house base trek now.
 Before 2012 there was camp base trekking but now every settlement there are several Tea Houses and lodges.
 You don’t need to carry a Tent for the Mardi Himal trek, but if you prefer to sleep in the tent then you can fix your tent near the tea house and eat in the Tea House.
-Staying in the lodge is much warmer than staying in the tent.
+Staying in the lodge is much warmer than staying in a tent.

 Mardi Himal Trek is not so cold trekking route but if you trek during December or January the temperature will be quite cold.
 You will have about -8 to -10 But in other months the temperature will be mild.
-In general, during the day the temperature reaches up to 20-degree centigrade and during the Night the temperature drop down to -4, -5-degree centigrade
+In general, during the day the temperature reaches up to 20-degree centigrade and during the Night the temperature drops down to -4, -5-degree centigrade

-Mardi Himal trek is a newly opened trail that goes through the verdant forest and wilderness so that you can not buy trekking gear or any clothes while trekking, therefore, you should be well prepared from Kathmandu or Pokhara.
+Mardi Himal trek is a newly opened trail that goes through the verdant forest and wilderness so you can not buy trekking gear or any clothes while trekking, therefore, you should be well prepared from Kathmandu or Pokhara.
 However, you don’t need proper trek gear for this trek.
-If you have pair of T-shirt, Trekking shoes(Normal shoes will be fine), sun hat or cap, Sunglass, trekking paint, pair of Sucks, headlamp, Normal Gloves, down jacket, sunblock cream, general medicine, water bottle, sandal, books, etc. than you can do this trek easily.
+If you have pair of T-shirts, Trekking shoes(Normal shoes will be fine), sun hat or cap, Sunglass, trekking paint, pair of Sucks, headlamp, Normal Gloves, down jacket, sunblock cream, general medicine, water bottle, sandal, books, etc. than you can do this trek easily.

 Yes, you can trek to Mardi Himal with your family and kids.
 It is an easy path to trek, you will have a well-insulated room, warm food, a hot shower, Wi-Fi, and a caring local guide so what else do you need more.
 Of course, you can trek with your kids to Mardi Himal.
-Taking students or small kids to this area is a beautiful way to introduce them to the various wilderness, such as snow-covered Mountains, flowers, streams, wild animals, landscapes, gorge, etc. I think for kids and students Mardi Himal trek will be the research spot too besides trekking and walking.
+Taking students or small kids to this area is a beautiful way to introduce them to the various wilderness, such as snow-covered Mountains, flowers, streams, wild animals, landscapes, gorges, etc. I think for kids and students Mardi Himal trek will be the research spot too besides trekking and walking.

 Well, from Pokhara you have two different choices either private vehicles or public Buses.
-Taking a private car, jeep, taxies cost more than taking the bus.
-If you take Car from Pokhara to Kande that will cost about 2,000 NPR (20US), Jeep 3000 NPR (30 US). if you prefer a bus from Pokhara to Kande then you have to catch a taxi from Pokhara Hotel to a Zero kilo or Baglung Bus park from where you can get a public bus and cost 150 NPR about.
+Taking a private car, jeep, and taxis costs more than taking the bus.
+If you take a Car from Pokhara to Kande that will cost about 2,000 NPR (20US), Jeep 3000 NPR (30 US). if you prefer a bus from Pokhara to Kande then you have to catch a taxi from Pokhara Hotel to a Zero kilo or Baglung Bus park from where you can get a public bus and cost 150 NPR about.
 Even by foot from lakeside Pokhara to zero Kilo is about a 20-minute walk.

 If you have booked your trek through a travel agency then they will provide private transport directly from Pokhara Hotel to Kande similarly from the Siding Village to Pokhara.
 Noted that, from the Siding village to Pokhara, there is no public bus which means you have to hire a private jeep.